-Many Dominican women are hired to participate in the shooting of videos clips.
-Valben Valcin, a musician, explains this choice : “The public appreciates them more”
+A lot of Dominican women are hired to participate in the shooting of music videos.
+Valben Valcin, a musician, explains this choice : “The public likes them more”

 Lire en Français : « Fanm po klè », une passion haïtienne aux conséquences catastrophiques

-Thamar and Thamara Valbrun, 29 years old, are two fake twins’ victims of colorism in Haiti.
-This sociological concept explains the differences in treatment based on skin color.
-It is different from racism because this difference in treatment occurs between people of the same “race.”
+Thamar and Thamara Valbrun, 29, are two fraternal twins who have been victims of colorism in Haiti, despite themselves.
+This sociological concept consists of differences in the way people are treated based on the color of their skin.
+It is different from racism because the difference in treatment occurs between people of the same “race”.

 The Valbrun sisters both attended the same elementary and high school.
 In front of their classmates, they always had to say that they were sisters because their skin color was different.
-Thamara has a light skin tone and brown eyes.
+Thamara has a light complexion and brown eyes.
 She is called a grimèl wherever she goes.
-Thamar’s skin is darker.
+Thamar’s complexion is darker.

-This color issue is sometimes difficult for twins.
-Since childhood, they are compared, and Thamar is sometimes told that she would be more beautiful if she had the skin tone as her sister.
+The question of “color” is sometimes difficult for twins.
+Since childhood, they are compared to one another, and Thamar is sometimes told that she would be more beautiful if she had the same complexion as her sister.

 Skin color is a thorny issue in the country.
-Jean Saint Fleur, a young man of 32 years, can testify about it.
-He is originally from the Southeast and comes from a light-skinned family.
-It is even a great pride for them.
-Saint Fleur has darker skin, and for a long period of time, he felt ugly because of this difference.
+Jean Saint Fleur, a young 32 year old man, can attest to that.
+He is originally from the Southeast and comes from a “light-skinned” family.
+It is even a great point of pride for them.
+Saint Fleur has darker skin, and for a long time, he felt ugly because of this difference.

-To feel better about himself and deal with feelings of inferiority the young man often uses self-mockery and sport.
+To feel better about himself and deal with feelings of inferiority the young man often turns to self-mockery and sport.
 He brings to the fore his white teeth, purple gums, and the muscles he has built over the years.
-Other young men bleach their skin, to get closer to the “light tone” ideal.
+Other young men bleach their skin, to get closer to the “light-skin” ideal.

-At the time of colonization, there was already a separation between light-skinned and black slaves.
-The anthropologist Emmanuel Stéphane Laurent reminds us that the first category was considered superior to the others, and they were more involved in domestic work.
+At the time of colonization, there was already a separation between slaves of lighter complexion and those of darker complexion.
+The anthropologist Emmanuel Stéphane Laurent reminds us that those who fell under the first category were considered superior to the others and were more likely to be assigned domestic work.

 “Color discrimination in Haiti is obvious to any observer.
 It is a demonstration of colonial racism.
 Blacks are seen as inferior to Whites, and people are given nicknames based on their skin tone.
-This is where the concept “blan” for light-skinned people comes from.”
+This is where the concept of “blan” for people of lighter complexion comes from.”

-According to Emmanuel Stéphane Laurent, it is because the notion of color is associated in Haiti with the social class, that colorism still exists.
+According to Emmanuel Stéphane Laurent, it is because the notion of color is associated with social class in Haiti, that colorism still exists.

 “Even today, in election speeches, we find references to social conflicts, related to the color issue,” he explains.